Editor’s Note: The World Cup 2026 odds in this article were updated on June 24, 2026.

 Six teams from outside Europe are contesting two separate brackets for the final two World Cup spots in Mexico.
 The semi-finals are settled.

-Bracket 1 played out exactly as the market anticipated… and then produced one last moment of drama.
+It played out exactly as the market anticipated… and then produced one last moment of drama.
 Jamaica beat New Caledonia 1–0 in Guadalajara through Bailey Cadamarteri’s first-half goal to set up a final against DR Congo, who had been seeded directly into the tie having eliminated Nigeria in the CAF playoffs.
 The final was a tight, tense affair that remained goalless after 90 minutes before Axel Tuanzebe, the Burnley defender, tapped home from a corner in the 100th minute of extra time to send DR Congo to the World Cup.
 Jamaica, who had not been at the World Cup since 1998 and were 90 minutes away from ending that wait, were left heartbroken.
 DR Congo return to football’s biggest stage for the first time since 1974 and join Portugal, Uzbekistan and Colombia in Group K.

-Bracket 2 saved the most fitting ending for last.
-Iraq, who had made the most extraordinary journey just to reach Mexico, completed it in style.
-Bolivia had beaten Suriname 2–1 in the semi-final after coming from 1–0 down, with Miguel Terceros converting the decisive penalty in the 79th minute, and gave Iraq a genuine contest in the final.
-Ali Al-Hamadi headed Iraq ahead from a corner before 18-year-old Moisés Paniagua equalised with a stunning finish to level at 1–1 at half-time.
-Iraq held their nerve in the second half and ultimately claimed the win, booking a World Cup return for the first time since 1986.
-The journey to get there had been unlike anything in qualification history, including a FIFA-chartered jet out of Saudi Arabia following the closure of Iraqi airspace due to regional hostilities, a formal petition to FIFA for postponement that was denied, and a squad that arrived in Monterrey against all odds and delivered.
-Iraq join France, Senegal and Norway in Group I.
+The journey to get there was unlike anything in qualification history, including a FIFA-chartered jet out of Saudi Arabia following the closure of Iraqi airspace due to regional hostilities, a formal petition to FIFA for postponement that was denied, and a squad that arrived in Monterrey against all odds and delivered.
+Iraq joins France, Senegal and Norway in Group I.

 Betting Implications